-- > Speak to the pupil about the concerns in a secure and private place - > Activate the local safeguarding procedures and refer the case to the local authority's designated officer - > Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - > Refer the pupil to an education welfare officer, pastoral tutor, learning mentor, or school counsellor, as appropriate Preventing radicalisation Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces Terrorism is an action that:
+- > Speak to the pupil about the concerns in a secure and private place - > Activate the local safeguarding procedures and refer the case to the local authority's designated officer - > Seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - > Refer the pupil to an education welfare officer, pastoral tutor, learning mentor, or school counsellor, as appropriate Preventing Radicalisation Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence - Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: - Negate or destroy the fundamental rights and freedoms of others; or - Undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - Intentionally create a permissive environment for others to achieve the results outlined in either of the above points Terrorism is an action that:

-- Endangers or causes serious violence to a person/people; - Causes serious damage to property; or - Seriously interferes or disrupts an electronic system The use or threat of terrorism must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
+- Endangers or causes serious violence to a person/people; - · Causes serious damage to property; or - · Seriously interferes or disrupts an electronic system The use or threat of terrorism must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.
 Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify children at risk.
-We will assess the risk of children in our school being drawn into terrorism.
+The DSL, or Prevent lead, will undertake in-depth Prevent awareness training, including on extremist and terrorist ideologies.
+They'll make sure that staff have access to appropriate training to equip them to identify children at risk.
+We will assess the risk of children in our school from becoming involved with or supporting terrorism.
 This assessment will be based on an understanding of the potential risk in our local area, in collaboration with our local safeguarding partners and local police force.
 We will ensure that suitable internet filtering is in place, and equip our pupils to stay safe online at school and at home.
-There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
+There is no single way of identifying an individual who is likely to be susceptible to radicalisation into terrorism.
 Radicalisation can occur quickly or over a long period.
 Staff will be alert to changes in pupils' behaviour.